-With support from the DRDLR, great progress has been made in the Edendale- Vulindlela area in respect of the upgrading of tenure, resolution of tenure conflict and tenure insecurity, and conveyancing.
+With support from the DRDLR, great progress has been made in the Edendale-Vulindlela area in respect of the upgrading of tenure, resolution of tenure conflict and tenure insecurity, and conveyancing.
 In terms of spatial planning, land ownership and in particular communally owned land has a major influence on land use and land management, which, in turn, affect the future economic potential of an area and the institutional arrangements necessary for sustained development.

 According to the Human Settlement Sector Plan of 2020, the estimated housing backlog in the Municipality is 44,263.
 Although there has been an increase in home ownership between 2011 and 2016, from 17.42% to 57.2%, a significant portion of the population still lives in undesirable housing conditions.
 It is estimated that there are 23,613 backyard dwellers predominantly in townships.
 The 70 informal settlements in the Municipality account for 20,000 households and these settlements are concentrated in the Greater Edendale and northern areas.
 The settlements in Northdale, Woodlands, and Eastwood (Northern) areas Areas) are located along steep slopes, watercourses, and wetlands.
 Some informal settlements in Edendale are located on privately owned land and organised invasion has been occurring on municipal land in the Shenston-Ambleton area.
+Several land invasions are occurring within the municipality which creates land invasion hotspots as illustrated in Figure 37.
 A total of 18 plans have been prepared for the upgrading of these informal settlements.
 Although the number of people in tented accommodation decreased from 42,505 in 2011 to 27,460 in 2016, the IDP 2020/21 indicates that there are still between 13,000 and 14,000 applications for social housing on the waiting list that illustrate the growth housing demand in the gap market segment.